FabihaFarooqueAnsari/TABLEAU---WALMART-DASHBOAD/README.md

 # TABLEAU---WALMART-DASHBOAD\

-Here we are looking to find the trends and the data for different region and states, show the insights about profit,sales,discount over different areas
+Given below are the trends and the data for different region and states, that shows the insights about profit, sales and discount over different areas
-Create the Dashboard which shouls include the following
+The Dashboard includes the following

-1:- Share the trends of states wise profit
+1:- The trends of states wise profit
-2:- Show the distribution of the average profit by states.Analyze which states is generating more average 3:- Profit and which is going in lose
+2:- Show the distribution of the average profit by states.Analyze which states is generating more average 3:- Profit and loss
-4:- In which age range,company is going maximimum profit 5:- Show the average sales
-6:- Show the average profit
+4:- maximum profit period
-7:- Show the average discount
+5:- the average sales, profit and discount
-8:- Show information where you can write about the dataset.
+6:- information where you can write about the dataset.